jmsmistral/lorix/README.md

 - `median(col)` - median value.
 - `quantile(col, p)` - returns the p-quantile, where p is a number in the range [0, 1].
 - `variance(col)` - returns an unbiased estimator of the population variance.
-- `stdev(col)` - returns the standard deviation, defined as the square root of the bias-corrected variance.
+- `stddev(col)` - returns the standard deviation, defined as the square root of the bias-corrected variance.
 - `lag(col, n)` - returns the value of the `n`-th row prior to the current row.
 - `lead(col, n)` - returns the value of the `n`-th row after the current row.
 - `rownumber()` - returns the sequential number of a row within the partition.